zimonbizkit/rust-workspace/README.md

 ### TODO
 - [x] Implement the watch command to check the project compile errors while programming
+- [x] Put proper .gitignore file when creating a new project
+- [ ] Make exercism-submit command automatically check the potential files changed of the project and submit them accordingly.
 - [ ] Finetune the list command